Eye of the Beholder (film): Production

+The 1999 documentary Killing Priscilla documents the troubled production of Eye of the Beholder, including candid moments of personal difficulties faced by Elliott.
+In one scene, he is hospitalised for anxiety disorder following a series of disagreements with the producers.

 Reception

 Box office

 Despite opening in the United States at number-one during the Super Bowl weekend and grossing $6 million on its opening weekend, Eye of the Beholder was a financial failure in theaters, grossing $16.5 million domestically and $1.1 million internationally for a worldwide total of $17.6 million against a $35 million budget.